bgplab/bgplab/docs/3-upcoming.md

 : * Use BGP route refresh and soft reconfiguration
   * Use outbound route filters (ORF)

-## BGP in Enterprise Networks

-* Use AS-path prepending to influence route selection across multiple upstream ISPs

 ## Controlling Inbound Traffic

-* Use BGP communities to influence route selection in upstream ISPs
+* Use AS-path prepending together with BGP communities to prevent BGP wedgies
 * Use controlled disaggregation to influence inbound traffic flow
 * Use conditional route advertisements to select primary/backup links for the inbound traffic